almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Allow aiming while walking with the bolt, but greatly reduce move speed and add a substantial amount of walking sway.
+- [ ] When aiming with the bolt, move projectile marker to the scope, and turn off weapon targetting.
+This makes shots line up with the scope, and prevents weird rotation for close targets.
+      ALTERNATIVELY: special targetting that only rotates the projectile marker and not the weapon.
+SILLY.
 - [ ] Make revolver scene ports only update changes, instead of clearing and resetting
 - [ ] Add way to spin revolver cylinder randomly, and obscure the ammo order for UI
 - [ ] Add special ammo for the revolver only